pytorch/torchchat/docs/ADVANCED-USERS.md

-**Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsoul;y quantized and thend equantized model.**
+**Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previously quantized and then dequantized model.**

 ## Chat